Shinmera/ethsift/README.md

 make plots
 ```

 This requires a python3 installation with matplotlib and numpy.
+The plotter can be configured to select log files from a different directory using the `LOGS` environment variable, and to limit the files in the directory to ones containing a specified string in their name using `VERSION`.
+By default it will generate all plots.
+You can set it to only generate a certain kind of plot by setting `PLOT_MODE`.